I offer consulting services to breweries large and small. We also design, build, install, and startup equalization and

 On the consulting side of things, by hiring me you can expect expert knowledge, phone calls, emails, spreadsheets, and drawings (2D electrical and 3D schematics).
 For most projects I do everything remote, how much time it takes me depends on the complexity of the project.
 I always give the first hour for free as I get acquainted with your project, then charge $150 per hour for services.
 I also give proposals and fixed fees if you need that.

-For those of you with equipment needs, we typically spec and supply all equipment and will often make the trip to your brewery to install the equipment, do start up, and training.
+For those of you with equipment needs, we typically spec and supply all equipment and recommend us to make the trip to your brewery to install the equipment, do start up, and training.
 Installation by us is optional, but I’ve learned- the hard way of course- that having a local plumber and electrician install something they’re never seen and don’t know how it works is not a recipe for success.
 Installation work is also how Brewery Wastewater Design has changed from me to we.
 Stating the obvious, but Brewery Wastewater Design is insured for those site visits.